Italy's Padoan urges ECB bond buying 'without constraints'

 QE has already been deployed in the United States, Britain and Japan, but would be an unprecedented experiment in a bloc made up of different countries with no common fiscal system.

-Bank of Italy Governor Ignazio Visco told a German newspaper last week he favored a program under which risks were borne jointly by the euro zone as a whole, in line with other policy measures which the ECB sets for the whole bloc.
+Bank of Italy Governor Ignazio Visco told a German newspaper last week he favoured a programme under which risks were borne jointly by the euro zone as a whole, in line with other policy measures which the ECB sets for the whole bloc.

-Separately Dutch Finance Minister Jeroen Dijsselbloem signaled in a newspaper interview he would not object to the ECB purchasing national bonds of member states.
+Separately Dutch Finance Minister Jeroen Dijsselbloem signalled in a newspaper interview he would not object to the ECB purchasing national bonds of member states.

 Policy makers in Italy, which is struggling to emerge from three years of on-off recession, have warned repeatedly that their economy faces a growing risk that chronic low inflation will tip into full deflation.